-Sam responded to my last blog, and while he did become a little more confrontational, I wanted to respond because he said that I was avoiding engaging in meaningful conversation.
+Sam responded to my last blog and claimed that I was brainwashed for being a member of The Church of Jesus Christ of Latter-day Saints.
+While he did become a little more confrontational, I wanted to respond because he said that I was avoiding engaging in meaningful conversation.

 I do not like to become argumentative, and your tone seems to be a wee bit confrontational.
 There is a lot to unpackage.
 I’m responding, not to argue, but to give my reply for the record since you claim that I am brainwashed and that I don’t want to engage in meaningful conversation.